23wh1a0571/Find-my-store/README.md

 # Find-my-store

 FindMyStore is an AI-powered shopping assistant web application designed to streamline the retail shopping experience.

 ---

+## Prerequisites

+Before running the application, ensure you have the following:

+- Python 3.8 or higher installed
+- API keys for:
+  - Google Gemini LLM (Google AI language model)
+  - Google Maps API (for store location and navigation)
+- Gmail account credentials for sending email alerts **Note:** Create a `.env` file to store your API keys and credentials securely.
+Do not commit this file to version control.

+---

 ## Features